 — Lauren Faust on developing My Little Pony: Friendship Is Magic

 Films and other works Lauren Faust has worked on:

 - The Maxx: The Animated Series, started out in the business here.
 She did the character layout.
 Was given part of Julie.

 - Quest for Camelot: Animator, but she pretends that it never happened.
-See Old Shame on the Trivia page.
+See Creator Backlash on the Trivia page.

 - The Powerpuff Girls: Storyboard artist, writer, director of several episodes, as well as supervising director for the show.
 She also was a writer for The Movie.